joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/26/us/politics/biden-ambassadors-burns-garcetti.html?searchResultPosition=3

 **Biden Administration Defends Huge Alaska Oil Drilling Project**\
-`The administration says the country must pivot away from fossil fuels but backs a project set to produce 590 million barrels of oil over 30 years.`\
+`The administration says the country must pivot away from fossil fuels but backed a project set to produce 590 million barrels of oil over 30 years.`\
 https://nytimes.com/2021/05/26/climate/biden-alaska-drilling.html?searchResultPosition=4

 **Samuel E. Wright, the Voice of Sebastian in ‘The Little Mermaid,’ Dies at 72**\